mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/4-Delete-drafts copy.md

 ### Scenario 2: Verify the deleted draft does not appear in Desktop/Browser

+Steps:

 1. Delete a draft on mobile.
 2. Log into Desktop app or Browser using same user account used in mobile.
 3. Go to Drafts page.
 4. Verify the deleted draft does not appear.

+### Scenario 3: Verify drafts created on mobile get purged when user deletes the server.

+Steps:

+1. Delete the server where drafts were created.
+2. Log in the same server using the same user account.
+3. Verify the Drafts page is empty.